Slystu/ubuntu-server-project/README.md

    - set password for user ALTER USER postgres PASSWORD '[password]';
    - exited psql and logged back in: '\q' then 'psql -U postgres -h localhost' and my password
    - created the new user called catalog: CREATE USER catalog with PASSWORD '[password]';
-   - logged out of psql '\q' and logged back in as catalog user 'psql -U catalog -h localhost' and my password !!!NB!!!
-I haven't yet limited permissions so the catalog user access only to my catalog app database
+   - logged out of psql '\q' and logged back in as catalog user ' psql catalogapp -U catalog -h localhost' and my password
 12. Installed git: sudo apt-get install git
 13. Cloned project into the home folder of grader: git clone https://github.com/Slystu/stuarts-astro-page.git
  - My project files are located at: var/www/html/stuarts-astro-page